What are the different types of welding and which Is best?

 What are the different types of welding machines?

 There are quite a few different types of welding machines knocking around.
 These machines generate heat that melts metal parts so they can be joined.
-However, there isn't a single welding machine that is suitable for all welding purposes.
+However, there isn't a single welding machine suitable for all welding purposes.

-Larger welding machines tend to be found in industrial sites like factories, while smaller ones are more ideal for domestic or amateur purposes.
+Larger welding machines tend to be found in industrial sites like factories, while smaller ones are ideal for domestic or amateur purposes.

 According to Welding Hub, there are five main types of welding machines.
 These are: